sea-of-stuff/castore/README.md

 ---

-## Not implemented yet
+## Future Plans

+- More implementations:
     - In-memory
     - GUID-based
     - Google Drive
     - OneDrive
+    - WebDAV
+    - FTP
+- Make a storage instance available via a REST API
+- CLI

+---

+## Continous Integration

+CircleCI automatically builds and runs the tests for the project.

+Codecov, with JaCoCo, is used to measure the test coverage for the project.
+Info on how to read the Codecov reports: https://docs.codecov.io/v4.3.6/docs/viewing-source-code

 ---